 I keep a special container of baking soda in our bathroom for cleaning.
 It’s mildly abrasive qualities will clean the sink or toilet bowl to a sparkling shine.
 The spray bottle of vinegar cleans windows & mirrors to a streak-free shine, keeps soap scum off the bathroom shower walls, cleans tile floors and disinfects the toilet.

-I no longer buy specialty cleaning products.
+I no longer buy specialty cleaning products at the store.
 These two items along with an occasional bucket of soap & water make up my entire list of cleaning supplies.

 And I’m thrilled that I no longer have a large, ugly, bulky trash can pretending to be a mammoth decorator item in my kitchen!

 This smaller waste basket fits neatly inside a small slide-drawer we had built into one of our bottom cabinets.
 Since I compost my food scraps, and recycle plastics such as milk jugs, etc. this waste basket only needs to be emptied every 1-2 weeks.

 Commercially produced convenience items are rarely used here now.
 I was thrilled to learn that what’s now become my absolute favorite fudge frosting recipe doesn’t even require cooking!
 I just stir everything together in only 1 minute!
 And it contains simple ingredients – butter, honey, powdered sugar, coffee, cocoa and vanilla.

 And ok,let’s face it – how bad can that recipe be??
 It has both cocoa AND coffee in it!
 LOL Plus the taste simply cannot be matched by commercial frosting sold stores in a disposable plastic tub.
 There’s precious little trash when I make this quick homemade frosting myself.